Mikanwolfe/even-more-open-plc/README.md

 - "PLC Code" must be uploadable and downloadble, without flash or restart
 - Variables are always globally scoped
 - Source code should be customisable such that any reasonably skilled user can make a driver and additional blocks for any ESP/arduino
+- LESS and GREATER should follow CMD syntax, i.e., less = LSS and greater = GTR.
+This applies across the platform: follow programming convention.